 As you can see from the image above, the flip flaps for each country are tabbed at the bottom of each mini book.
 Each page includes space for the students to write a sentence of information that was learned from the fact sheet.
 There is also space for the students to draw a picture to match their sentence.

 The map in the center is for the students to track their journey to the different countries.
+There are now two versions of the map to accommodate a variety of classroom needs.
 The back of the lapbook is reserved for students to earn passport stamps.
+Since creating the original version of this resource, 9 additional countries/celebrations have been added.
+So, if you want to include more flip flaps for more countries, my suggestion would be to store the passport envelope loosely inside the lap book and attach the rest of the flip flaps on the back.
 After the students finish their flip flap book, they can earn a stamp to store in their pocket at the back of the lapbook.
 This serves as a great incentive!

 This Christmas Around the World Unit can be purchased as a bundle or as separate components seen below: